 The above rule requires listed companies to report certain information in a single identifiable section of their annual financial reports.
-The Company confirms that all such reporting applied to only non-applicable events for the year to 31 March 2018.
+The Company confirms that all such reporting applied only to non-applicable events for the year to 31 March 2019.